folio-org/container-perf-tests/README.md

 ## PS

-We have recast the test code to netty (same version as used by vert.x) and node.js but could not reproduce the problem with unnaceptable slowness.
+We have recast the test code to netty (same version as used by vert.x) and node.js but could not reproduce the problem with unacceptable slowness.